geoglows/old-training.geoglows.org/content/streamflow-model-workshops/historical-validation.rst

    .. note::

-      Note: if there are timesteps with empty values, this part will not work.
+      If there are timesteps with empty values, this part will not work.
 You will need to remove the empty timesteps.
       The csv provided has empty values; you may skip this step if you don’t need to analyze the observed timeseries.

    c.
 Click “Plot and Analyze Raw Data”